drashland/website-v2/docs/sinco/v3.x/2_tutorials/3_page/3_cookies.md

 - Create a headless browser instance;
 - Go to a website;
 - Set a cookie; and
-- Then retrieve that cookie;
+- Then retrieve that cookie.

 ## Folder Structure End State